gviloria/AMcharts/README.md

 </p>

 # About
-**amCharts** is a standalone Javascript-based advanced charting library that will suit any data visualization need.
+**amCharts** is a standalone advanced charting library that will suit any data visualization need.
 Initially created by *Anatanas Marcelionis* from Vilnius, Lithuania in 2004.
 Today they are a small company; a team of 14 (cartography specialists, communications, support specialists, and a consultant with Anatanas still being the lead programmer).

 ### Companies using amCharts
 ![Companies](https://i.imgur.com/gu4ygF6.png)